Top 9 recession-proof Jobs & Careers

 Registered Nurses, pharmacists, physicians, surgeons, paramedics, dentists, and veterinarians are recession-proof.
 People and animals get sick.
 It’s a fact of life.
 That means they always need access to qualified healthcare professionals who can help.
 Most Medix College programs will get you into the medical profession.
 Likewise, CDI College programs cover everything from dental office administration to medical office administration and Vancouver Career College has a course for pharmacy assistants.

-Services like physical therapy, occupational therapy, substance-abuse counselling and chiropractic care help people live without pain.
+Services like physical therapy, occupational therapy, substance-abuse counseling, and chiropractic care help people live without pain.
 Since some of these services are covered by insurance, people are more encouraged to use them — even when money is tight.
 As baby boomers continue to age, nursing homes are hiring.
 If you’re enrolled in Vancouver Career College courses for Registered Massage Therapy or Medix College courses for physiotherapy, then you should wind up with recession-proof jobs.

 Medical professionals who draw blood for tests, transfusions, and other needs will always be in demand by hospitals, laboratories, and blood donor centers.
 Medix College offers a course in Phlebotomy as it relates to patient care.